devstream-io/devstream/docs/plugins/gitlab-repo-scaffolding-golang.md

   options:
     # the repo's owner.
 It should be case-sensitive here; strictly use your GitLab user name; please change the value below.
     owner: YOUR_GITLAB_USERNAME
-    # the repo's org or group (If it's a subgroup, the value is `groupname/subgroup`).
-If you set this property, then the new repo will be created under the org or group you're given, and the "owner" setting above will be ignored.
+    # the repo's org or group (if subgroup, the value is `groupname/subgroup`.)
+If you set this property, the new repo will be created under the org or group, and the "owner" setting above will be ignored.
     org: YOUR_ORG_OR_GROUP_NAME
     # the repo which you'd like to create; please change the value below.
     repo: YOUR_REPO_NAME
     # the branch of the repo you'd like to hold the code
     branch: main
-    # the visibility of the generated project, its value can be `public` or `private` or `internal`
+    # the visibility of the created project.
+Value can be `public`, `private`, or `internal`.
     visibility: private
-    # if you are using self-hosted gitlab, set this value to your site address, otherwise set it to null
+    # set to null if you are using GitLab cloud.
+For self-hosted GitLab, set this value to your GitLab URL.
     baseURL: https://yourselfhost.com
     # the image repo you'd like to push the container image; please change the value below.
     image_repo: YOUR_DOCKERHUB_USERNAME/YOUR_DOCKERHUB_REPOSITORY